 The Palace’s visitors will be able to satisfy their curiosity walking through the Royal Family’s old luxurious private rooms.
 The mansion’s perfectly-well conserved rooms maintain the palace’s history disclosed through the exhibition of jewels, dresses, tapestries, letters and other objects that are very well kept.

-The Palace, which has been recently renovated, presently includes a new exhibition on Queen Victoria and a small section on Princess Diana of Wales.
-The Palace’s gardens are a rich oasis of tranquillity and in the Orangery it is possible to enjoy a cup of steaming English tea with delicious cupcakes.
+The Palace, which has been recently renovated, presently includes a new exhibition on Queen Victoria and a small section on Princess Diana of Wales and her most famous outfits called "Diana: Her Fashion Story".
+The Palace’s gardens are a rich oasis of tranquillity and in the Orangery it is possible to enjoy a cup of English tea with delicious cupcakes.

-November to February: 10 am to 5 pm.
+November to February: 10 am to 4 pm. (last admission 3pm)

 Tube: High Street Kensington (District and Circle lines), Queensway (Central line)